Music of Virginia: Notable music artists from Virginia by genre

 One of Virginia's most famous musical contributions is the country singer Patsy Cline.
 Several towns claim her as their own, including Gore and Winchester.
-Winchester is home to several Patsy Cline attractions, including a driving tour published by the local Chamber of Commerce, and the Kurtz Cultural Center/Old Town Visitor's Center, which shows various Cline memorabilia.
-The Golden Gate Quartet founded in 1931 are widely regarded as the founders of jubilee and the sound of many male vocal groups that came after them.
-Their musical influence crosses multiple genres including gospel, jazz, blues, hip hop, soul and R&B. The legacy continues on through a new version of the Golden Gate in France and former lead singer Charles West from Chesapeake, Virginia.
+Pearl Bailey and the "First Lady of Jazz" Ella Fitzgerald both hail from Newport News.

-Jim & Jesse McReynolds and the Virginia Boys, Ralph Stanley, Hobart Smith, the Statler Brothers, and the Carter Family are award-winning bluegrass and country musicians from Virginia.
-Ella Fitzgerald and Pearl Bailey were both from Newport News.
-Hip hop and rhythm and blues acts like Missy Elliott, Timbaland, the Neptunes, Clipse, Chad Hugo, Nottz, Young Dez and Bink hail from the commonwealth.
-The Neptunes produced 43% of all songs on American radio in 2003.
-Singer-songwriters from Virginia include Jason Mraz and jam bands like the Pat McGee Band and Dave Matthews Band (violinist Boyd Tinsley attended the University of Virginia), who continue their strong charitable connection to Charlottesville, Virginia.
-Influential stage-rock group GWAR as well as heavy metal group Lamb of God began at Virginia Commonwealth University.
-Alternative Rock group Seven Mary Three formed at the College of William and Mary in Williamsburg.
+Virginia's notable award-winning bluegrass and country musicians include Jim & Jesse McReynolds and the Virginia Boys, Ralph Stanley, Hobart Smith, the Statler Brothers, and the Carter Family.
+Hip hop and rhythm and blues acts like Missy Elliott, Timbaland, the Neptunes, Clipse, Nottz, and Bink also hail from the commonwealth.

+Singer-songwriters from Virginia include Jason Mraz and jam bands like the Pat McGee Band and Dave Matthews Band, who continue their strong charitable connection to Charlottesville.